MicroEJ/docs/VEEPortingGuide/bspConnection.rst

 Run Script File
 ---------------

-This script is required only for VEE Ports intended to run a :ref:`MicroEJ Testsuite <vee_port_testsuite>` on device.
+This script is required only for VEE Ports intended to run a :ref:`VEE Port Testsuite <vee_port_testsuite>` on device.

 The BSP run script is used to invoke a third-party tool to upload and start the Executable on device.